Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 ### Prerequisites

 Before installation, please make sure you have
-1. Docker installed in your local environment <https://docs.docker.com/get-docker/>
+1. Docker installed in your local environment.
+If you don't have it, please following this documentation <https://docs.docker.com/get-docker/>

-2. At least one IoT Edge with Port 8080 and 5000 opended is connected to your Iot Hub, please follow this documentation https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux to deploy if you don't have it.
+2. At least one IoT Edge with Port 8080 and 5000 opended is connected to your Iot Hub. please follow this documentation https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux to deploy if you don't have it.

 3. An Azure Custom Vision account, you can find your training key here <https://www.customvision.ai/projects#/settings>

 4. An Azure Container Registry, please follow this to create your own if you don't have it <https://docs.microsoft.com/en-us/azure/container-registry/>

 ### Build and Deploy